Health of immigrant children, young people and families

 Much diversity among immigrant families

 The concept and understanding of family varies at different times, in different environments, in different population groups and between individual families and individuals.
-The concept of the nuclear family may be alien to many immigrants, who instead define family more broadly.
+The concept of the nuclear family may be alien to many immigrants, who can instead define family more broadly.

 There is much diversity among families who have moved to Finland.
 They differ in areas such as their reasons for immigration, current life situation, family composition and social networks.